-How to Take Money out of a 401(K) Plan When You Are Still Employed
+Take Cash out When You Are Still Employed

 - 401(k) Hardship Withdrawal: Some but not all 401(k) plans allow you to take a hardship withdrawal if your circumstances qualify under the hardship provisions.

 In all the above cases, check with your 401(k) plan administrator or call the number on your 401(k) plan statement to see if they allow these options.

-If you are the beneficiary of a 401(k) plan, you'll have a little bit different rules that apply to taking money out of the 401(k) plan are a little different.
+If you are the beneficiary of a 401(k) plan, you'll have a little bit different rules that apply to taking money out of the 401(k) plan.
 Your choices will depend on whether you were the spouse of the 401(k) plan participant or a non-spouse, and whether the 401(k) plan participant had reached age 70 1/2—the age for required distributions (RMD).